o2r-project/o2r-badger/README.md

 ##### with Node
 You can also run the API without Docker.
-Navigat to the downloaded folder and type:
+Navigate to the downloaded folder and type:
 `npm install && npm start`
 Afterward you can test the API in the browser or run the testfile:
 `npm install mocha && npm test`